VSNPasupuleti/Venkata_Sai_Nikhil_Pasupuleti_Hands_On_2/README.md

 ## Project Overview

-In this project, I have built classification, regression models and Clustering models using the Real Esatate from Californmia dataset taken from Kaggle.
+In this project, I have built classification, regression models and Clustering models using the Real Esatate from Chicago dataset taken from Kaggle.
 The goal of this project is to explore and predict Real Estate Prices using different machine learning techniques.

 ## Models Developed